SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 the other side of the relation might _belong_ to more than one owner.
 For instance, if you have Person and Tag, a Person might have many Tags, but these tags in turn belong to other instances of Person.
-In this case you use the `ManyToManyMapping` and also have to specify the _attributeName_.
+In this case, you use the `ManyToManyMapping` and also have to specify the _attributeName_.

 From your the Pharo point of view, you will continue to see a regular collection